space-enthusiast/ldca/readme.md

 - docker + docker-compose
 - java 21 set to default system java

-> always run the command below at ldca projet root directory DO NOT RUN IT IN ANY OTHER DIRECTORY
+> always run the command below at ldca projet /devops/local folder DO NOT RUN IT IN ANY OTHER DIRECTORY
+> ex) `cd ./devops/local && ./build_and_deploy.sh`

 ### run (linux, macos)
 1. `cd ./devops/local`